oceanprotocol-archive/OEPs/12/README.md

 In the Smart Contracts, this `serviceAgreementId` will be stored as a `bytes32`.
 This `serviceAgreementId` is random and is represented by a 64-character hex string (using the characters 0-9 and a-f).
 The CONSUMER can generate the `serviceAgreementId` using any kind of implementation providing enough randomness to generate this ID (64-characters hex string).

 1. The CONSUMER signs the service details.
-There is a particular way of building the signature documented elsewhere.
 The signature contains `(templateId, conditionKeys, valuesHashList, timeoutValues, serviceAgreementId)`. `serviceAgreementId` is provided by the CONSUMER and has to be globally unique.
   * Each ith item in `values_hash_list` and `timeoutValues` lists corresponds to the ith condition in conditionKeys
   * `values_hash_list`: a hash of the parameters types and values of each condition